 From left to right, this table lists the IP address and port of members, the counts of pending, started and completed executors per second, and the execution time and average start latency of executors on each member.
-You can navigate through the pages using the buttons placed at the bottom right of the table (First, Previous, Next, Last).
 Click on the column heading to ascend or descend the order of the listings.